VanDerGinst Law seeks to recover damages for injuries sustained when the client was shopping in the garden center at Menards.

 Why?
 If you wait, it may be too late.
 Important documentation could be lost.
 Witnesses’ memories might not be as reliable.
 You could make decisions or take actions that will cost you fair compensation.
 And you might lose your leverage with the insurance companies.

-Too many things can go wrong if you do not get a personal injury lawyer on your side as soon as possible after your injury.
+There are just too many things that can go wrong if you do not get a personal injury lawyer on your side as soon as possible after your injury.

 4. Do I Need to File a Lawsuit to get Compensation for My Personal Injury?